suenerve/Discord-Username-Checker/README.md

 - Configure DSV as how you'd like (`config.ini`)
 - Run `dsv.py`

-- (For adding specific list of usernames, create a file named `usernames.txt` in the same running directory as `dsv.py` and list your usernames there, separating them by a new line.)
+- (For adding a specific list of usernames, create a file named `usernames.txt` in the same running directory as `dsv.py` and list your usernames there, separating them by a new line.)

 # Images
 ![](./images/img1.png)